UPDATE: Royal Commission into Institutional Responses to Child Sexual Abuse in Australia

-The Commonwealth Government has established a national Royal Commission into institutional responses to instances of, and allegations of child sexual abuse in Australia (http://www.childabuseroyalcommission.gov.au).
+The Commonwealth Government established a national Royal Commission into Institutional Responses to Child Sexual Abuse in Australia in 2013.

-This has an impact on a number of Tasmanian government agencies.
-Documents required for the Royal Commission must not be destroyed even if an approved disposal schedule or disposal authorisation is in place.
+In response the State Archivist imposed a freeze on destruction of any records potentially relating to the Royal Commission and this has been in place since December 2012.
+Under this arrangement documents required for the Royal Commission must not be destroyed even if an approved disposal schedule or disposal authorisation is in place.
 All records relevant to the investigation or inquiry must be identified and preserved until it is completed.
 This includes historical records.

 The Royal Commission’s final report has been released and includes a volume relating to recordkeeping and information sharing.